robksawyer/minnow-back/README.md

     "updatedAt": "2014-11-24T19:30:07.789Z"
 }
 ```
+> If you're using the [waterlock-facebook-auth], you'll get a facebookId in the response.

 2. If an account was created for the user, the user is automatically logged in.
 3. Now, to gain the access token a.k.a JWT perform a GET request on `http://localhost:1337/user/jwt`.